spencertipping/bipolar/neurotransmitters.md

 ## Monoamines: stuff that goes wrong sometimes
-A lot of psychiatric medications modify these neurotransmitters directly.
+A lot of psychiatric medications impact these neurotransmitters directly, for instance by [inhibiting reuptake](https://en.wikipedia.org/wiki/Reuptake_inhibitor), [deactivating enzymes](https://en.wikipedia.org/wiki/Monoamine_oxidase_inhibitor), or [modifying receptor site behavior](https://en.wikipedia.org/wiki/Allosteric_modulator).
 Because I'm doing this DIY, I prefer to be one degree removed by supplementing precursors that have a rate-limiting enzyme; for example, NDRIs (e.g. prescribed amphetamines) force higher dopamine levels, tyrosine (converted by a hydroxylase enzyme) supplies the precursor but allows the brain to downregulate tyrosine hydroxylase to maintain homeostasis.
+I provide more context for this approach [in this section](sources.md#efficacy-studies-and-homeostatic-regulation).

 **Note:** [Choline](https://en.wikipedia.org/wiki/Choline), or more precisely [acetylcholine](https://en.wikipedia.org/wiki/Acetylcholine), is a big deal as neurotransmitters go.
 I've tried supplementing it a few times and always got super depressed, so I don't know how it plays into bipolar disorder.
 It also isn't a monoamine so it isn't in the list here.
 But it should be on your mind if you're studying neurotransmitters and how to change them, I just don't know much about it beyond that.